Skip to content

 This page sits alongside:

-Together, they describe how environments are defined, how automation is governed, and how inventory and secrets behave across tiers.
+Those documents cover how environments are defined, how automation is governed, and how inventory and secrets behave across lanes.

 1. Why environments and guardrails exist